Seed Saving Basics

 RESILIENCE & SELF-SUFFICIENCY

 Even if we continue to buy some of our seeds, there can be a deep satisfaction in knowing we don’t always have to.
-And given that Covid-19 has already had an impact on commercial seed supplies, learning what it takes to extend our own supplies might not just be for hard-core 'preppers' anymore.
+And given that Covid-19 and fires have had an impact on commercial seed supplies, learning what it takes to extend our own supplies might be a great idea.

 SAVE MONEY